 • Explore scholarly journals and articles to see what the top five magazines and resources are in community college education

-• Research to identify who/what is considered the premier subject matter expert in community college such as American Association of Community Colleges.
+• Research to identify who/what is considered the premier subject matter expert in community colleges, such as the American Association of Community Colleges.

 • Find out what books and scholarly articles exists relative to community college culture, hiring practices, instructor competencies, etc.

-• Create a journal to keep notes in and other relevant information so I may refer to it and keep the vision “fresh” as I am in school and working toward the goal.
+• Create a journal to keep notes and other relevant information so I may refer to it and keep the vision “fresh” as I work toward the goal in school.

 Objective 3: Network in order to learn.